 On the way home from Stratford-Upon-Avon I just had to find

-Osbourne (real name John Osbourne.)
-After selling millions of albums and
+the Ozzy's childhood home (real name John Osbourne.)
+After selling millions of albums and performing

-performing thousands of concerts he’s a wealthy man.
-Life started on a slightly
+thousands of concerts he’s a wealthy man.
+Life started on a slightly depressing

-depressing narrow street where the view from the lounge window was of houses
+narrow street where the view from the lounge window was of houses opposite – no

-opposite – no sky, not a blade of grass in sight.
-Here I am outside the family
+sky, not a blade of grass in sight.
+Here I am outside the family home in Aston

 Ozzy was born here to a working class family,